regalk13/vimrc/README.md

 ## About

-Well I decided to leave visual studio code and start working in neovim, at first it was difficult for me to adapt and so many commands, then I realized that I was missing things to be able to work effectively.
+Well I decided to leave visual studio code and conventional editors, I start working in neovim, at first it was difficult for me to adapt and so many commands this was new to me, then I realized that I was missing things to be able to work effectively.
 At that time I knew about the add-ons or plugs for vim and neovim, I could add several and then I began to see vim config from several people where I took things that interested me, in the end I was left with this, I hope you like it.

 ## Required components

 ### You need:
- - Vim or neovim;
+ - Vim or neovim (last version preferably);
- - A folderfor the plugs in ~/.config/nvim;
+ - A folder for the plugs in ~/.config/nvim;
  - "you may have problems with the folders but it would only be to name them correctly";

 ### Plugs: